A Man's Man - The lost cameo role

 INTRODUCTION

-The film included a short sequenz of Garbo, Gilbert and director Fred Niblo at a film premiere.
-It is not really a "Garbo" film but still many biographers and film historicans put this film into Garbo's Filmography.
-The sequence included in this movie was News-reel footage, filmed from the Flesh and the Devil movie premiere.
+The film was a romantic drama starring William Haines and Josephine Dunn.
+It included a short sequenz of Garbo, Gilbert and director Fred Niblo at a film premiere.
+It is really a "Garbo" film but still many biographers and film historicans did not include it into Garbo's Filmography.
+The sequence included in this movie was rumored to be News-reel footage, filmed from the Flesh and the Devil movie premiere.

 This comedy had the timely plot element of a girl (Josephine Dunn) who is obsessed with none other than Greta Garbo.
 She realizes her big ambition when she shakes hands with Garbo at a movie premiere.